 Physical analogies for software development (and other knowledge work) are mental traps

-The following real quote reveals the mindset of someone with tools to manage dependencies in physical work – where they actually exist – but has not written software in a modern way:
+The following real quote reveals the mindset of a project manager with tools to manage dependencies in physical work – where they actually exist – but has not written software in a modern way:

 People who think that dependencies are just figments of old-style thinking should convince me by first putting on a shoe and tying the laces, then putting on a sock that goes between their bare foot and the tied shoe without removing the shoe.